bytebase/bytebase.com/content/docs/tutorials/api-sql-review.md

       --data @policy/advanced.json
    ```

-1. Go to Bytebase console, navigate to **CI/CD > SQL Review**, you will see the SQL review rules are applied.
+1. In the Bytebase console, navigate to **CI/CD > SQL Review** to see the applied SQL review rules.
 You may click **Edit** to change the rules.
    ![bb-sql-review-config](/content/docs/tutorials/api-sql-review/bb-sql-review-config.webp)

-1. You can also run the following command to delete the SQL review rules.
+1. To delete the SQL review rules, use the following commands:

    ```bash
       curl --request PATCH "${bytebase_url}/v1/reviewConfigs/basic?allow_missing=true&update_mask=rules" \